 If you enjoy trick taking games like Spades or Euchre you’ll love Wizard.
-Wizard is a card game for 3-6 players created by game designer Ken Fisher and originally released in 1986.
+This Wizard card game for 3-6 players created by game designer Ken Fisher and originally released in 1986.
 This game frequently hits our table, especially at family gatherings.
 The game is well balanced and elegantly designed.
 By adding just two additional card types to a standard deck the player’s strategic options are improved significantly, and the scoring is designed to reward players who make larger bids.

 How to play Wizard?